 Till date, the Indian subcontinent has seen thousands of maharajas, hundreds of netas, and even two Mahatmas, but only one Lokmaanya.

 Drawing inspiration from Lokmanya Tilak’s connect with the masses, bold writings, and pan-subcontinental presence, Lokmaanya is an online media portal that brings forth the stories of India and its neighbourhood.
 India’s neighbourhood broadly consists of the Indian subcontinent, South East Asia, the Gulf and Central Asia.

 Map not to scale.
 Depiction and use of boundaries geographic names and related data shown on map is not guaranteed to be accurate and does not necessarily reflect endorsement or acceptance on part of the author.
 Created with mapchart.net.

 Why Are We Doing This?
 (Our Purpose)

-- To connect individuals, communities, organisations and cultures within India and its neighbourhood through stories.
+- To connect individuals, communities, organisations and cultures within the Indian subcontinent and its neighbourhood through stories.

-- To bring complex topics out of the confinements of the intellectual elite and convey them to the people through simple language and narration.
+- To extend complex topics beyond the intellectual elite circles and bring them to the people through simple language and narration.